mgavaghan/devtest-maven-plugin/README.md

 - DevTest 10.1
 - DevTest 10.2

-`
+## Summary ##

+- `create-master-jar` - create a single jar of all DevTest SDK depenencies
+- `copy-to-hotDeploy` - copy a compiled extension to hotDeploy

 ## Goal: `create-master-jar` ##
 One of the challenges building a custom extension using the DevTest SDK is determining all of the appropriate dependencies to including in your build path.
 Not only must you include the DevTest-specific jars, you must also reference the proper version of various open source libraries that DevTest relies upon.

-This Maven goal allows you to point to a DevTest installation folder and collapse all of the dozens of jars in the `lib` folder into a single, master DevTest jar that you can use during compilation.
+This Maven goal allows you to point to a DevTest installation folder and collate all of the dozens of jars in the `lib` folder into a single, master DevTest jar that you can use during compilation.
 You would only need to add this dependency to the `pom.xml` of your extension project:

 	<dependency>
 		<groupId>com.ca</groupId>